 - Use Sales Analytics to check profitability levels

-- Make adjustments in Amazon PPC
+- Make adjustments to your Amazon PPC strategy and consider automating your ad campaigns.

 - Review your Profit & Loss (P&L) statements